amanuel2/ng-forum/README.md

 <p align="center">
   <img src="http://i.imgur.com/JhUAZVh.jpg" width="1000"/>
 </p>
-The Offical ng-forum repositry!
+The Official ng-forum repository!

-This site it a forum for developers around the world, to gather up ask, anwser questions!
+This site it a forum for developers around the world, to gather up ask, answer questions!

 ##What is this?
-Whats Unique?
+What's Unique?
 Well this is a forum as explained above.
-What makes this unique though, is that this is the only opensource(at least what i have seen) PURE AngularJS Fourm.
-This Fourm Is Built with
+What makes this unique though, is that this is the only open source PURE AngularJS Forum.
+This Forum Is Built with

 [AngularJS](http://angularjs.org/) = For Routing,Controllers, and actual app.